fdezar/mern-project-client/README.md

 ![silk-logo](src/assets/images/silk-logo-readme.png)

 This repository contains the client-side code for Silk, a full-stack productivity application built using the MERN stack.
-The app includes a drag-and-drop Kanban board and personal user notes functionality.
+The app includes a drag-and-drop Kanban board, a Pomodoro clock with a Todolist, and personal user notes functionality.

 ## Features 💡